-In Java 8, UnaryOperator is a functional interface and it extends Function
+In Java 8, UnaryOperator is a functional interface and it extends Function.

-takes one argument, and returns a result of the same type of its arguments.
+The UnaryOperator takes one argument, and returns a result of the same type of its arguments.

 UnaryOperator.java